Skip to main content Skip to main navigation Skip to footer content

 GHLN Logo

-These ECMs includes photovoltaic solar panels that will be built over existing campus parking lots to generate clean energy and additional building system (internal) upgrades to reduce campus energy usage and the university carbon footprint.
+These ECMs include photovoltaic solar panels built over existing campus parking lots to generate clean energy and additional building system (internal) upgrades to reduce campus energy usage and the university's carbon footprint.

 Decrease of Carbon Dioxide emissions